Is Politics Hopeless? 5 Ways to Practice Hope in Politics

 3. Commit to having a dialogue instead of giving alternate speeches.

-As Beth and Sarah say,
+As Beth and Sarah wisely put it,

 “Remember that you are part of something so much bigger than one election, one vote, and one law.”